cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 nonces corresponding to their commitment issued in round one.

 The Coordinator begins by sending each signer the message to be signed along with the set of signing commitments for other signers in the participant list.
+Each signer MUST validate the inputs before processing the Coordinator's request.
+In particular, the Signer MUST validate commitment_list, deserializing each group Element in the list using DeserializeElement from {{dep-pog}}.
+If deserialization fails, the Signer MUST abort the protocol.

-Upon receipt, each Signer then runs the following procedure to produce its own signature share.
+Upon receipt and successful input validation, each Signer then runs the following procedure to produce its own signature share.

 ~~~
   Inputs: